How to Apply

 - Summer Sessions – May 1st

 All students are required to submit a Medical History/Proof of Immunization form and TB Questionnaire to our Health Center before they can begin the registration process.
-To download the required forms, please click go to Medical Forms and Policies.
+To download the required forms, please click the Medical Forms and Policies link.
 You may mail or fax the completed forms.
 Mail proof of immunization and forms to 403 Main Street; P.O.
 Box 4251, Grambling, LA 71245 or fax documents to (318) 274-2481.

 Note: If student does not enroll for the semester applied, written notification to change to the next semester must be received.
 The application fee and credentials can only be applied to the subsequent semester of the initial application.